JohnnyGOX17/john-gentile-website/kb/security/embedded_hw_security.md

 - [ ] [Shaping the Glitch: Optimizing Voltage Fault Injection Attacks - CHES](https://ches.iacr.org/2019/src/slides/Day3/Session12_NovelAttacks/Paper2_Session12_CHES2019Slides_Palmarini_Shaping%20the%20glitch.pdf)
 - [ ] [Who Watches the Watchers: Attacking Glitch Detection Circuits](https://eprint.iacr.org/2023/1647.pdf)
+- Nominally use FET which can short power rail to GND quickly under digital control
+  + See [this custom board used to perform voltage fault injection on the Starlink SoC](https://github.com/KULeuven-COSIC/Starlink-FI) for more bespoke hardware FI.

 ### Countermeasures & Mitigations

 - [ ] [Software Countermeasures for Fault Injection Attacks - nuvoTon](https://www.nuvoton.com/support/technical-support/technical-articles/TSNuvotonTechBlog-000154/)
+- Outputs that could be used to understand timing (such as boot) should be randomized
+  + For example, in [Markus Gaasedelen's RE//verse 2026 talk on hacking the Xbox One](https://youtu.be/FTFn4UZsA5U?si=BMGoLBIIjiPWdjK6), Microsoft had 37 random stalls throughout the SP0 bootrom, and no POST code outputs (eFUSED off) that would could usually be used to anchor glitch timing off of.
+However, in initial bootrom, the GPIO initialization from tri-state/Hi-Z to logic low _was deterministic_ which allowed for glitch timing.

 ## Side Channel Analysis (SCA)